RohanCK/Prime/README.md

 # Prime
-A collection of basic operations on prime numbers
+A collection of basic operations on prime numbers , used some of these for the LeetCode challenge.